 thought the worms were too icky to take home?"

-son's Montessori school, statements like these are an everyday
+my son's Montessori school, statements like these are an everyday

 event.
-But this statement struck a chord with me yesterday in the car,
+But this statement struck a chord with me yesterday in

-to go to a school where the afternoon presentation is viewed as
+get to go to a school where the afternoon presentation is viewed

 puzzle more appealing than worms can live out their desire without

-a basic human right.
+it is a basic human right.
 Because with choice comes a sense

 I don't believe very many people (myself included) would advocate